solubris/typedtuples/README.md

 Designed for use in streams where tuples are especially useful for manipulating the intermediate values.
 Methods like map are especially useful in stream operations.

+## Java 14 Record types

+Will record types eliminate the need for tuples?
+Let's look at the example of returning a Couple of values.

+        public Couple<String, String> getNameValue() {
+            return ImmutableTuple.of("name", "value");
+        }

+How could this be done with record types?

+        record NameValue(String name, String value){}
+        public NameValue getNameValue() {
+            return new NameValue("name", "value");
+        }

+So record types would still require the creation of a separate definition, however that definition would be very concise.
+This is probably suitable for method returns, but still not suitable for multistage stream enrichment as every stage would require a record definition.
+Other limitations:

+- it's not possible to have mutable record types
+- record types don't support generics
+- record types wont have the rich api of tuples

+Record types can be a good target for the result of enrichment, eg:

+        ImmutableTuple.of("name", "value").mapAll(NameValue::new);

 ## Alternatives

 |                     | Arity  | Naming    | self contained     | Immutable          | Mutable            | Strongly Typed     | Accumulators       | Comparators        | Collectors         | Overloaded Builders | Primitives         | Nullable Values    |